Student Absence Policy

 6.2 Personal Academic Tutors (PATs) will act as a facilitator and ‘mentor’ to the student whilst at the University, encouraging the student to optimise their learning opportunities.
 The PAT is expected to refer students to other appropriate agencies and fully trained staff either within the University or elsewhere for support and resolution of issues of concern.

-6.3 The School Office is responsible for supporting staff and students, administering programmes of study, placements, and clinics.
+6.3 The Academic Administration is responsible for supporting staff and students, administering programmes of study, placements, and clinics.

 6.4 Student Services is a professional support department working to ensure students have the information, advice, guidance and opportunities necessary to support their successful experience and achievement whilst studying at QMU.